MichelaZ/PyBer_Analysis/README.md

 > According to the U.S. Census Bureau, the 2016 official poverty rate in rural areas was almost 16 percent compared to just over 12 percent in urban areas.

-More then 1,000,000 Americans in rural households do not have access to a car.
+More then 1,000,000 Americans in rural households do not have access to a car (R. Bellis).
 Compared to urban residents, rural residents have much less access to public transportation.
 Only 60% of rural counties have a public transportation system and 28% of them only service one city.
 Most users of rural public transport systems are female, elderly, and/or disabled.
 Although, the majority of carless households are in urban areas, the majority of the counties with over 10% carelessness are in rural counties where Black, Hispanic, or Native American residents make up a higher percentage of the population.

 I think it is important for PyBer to look into grants or another means to lower the cost of rides in rural communities to make transportation more accessible to the women, people of color, the disabled, elderly, and impoverished who are all disproportionately affected by the realities of carelessness in rural America.
 ![ Three Pie Charts of % by type fares, rides, and drivers.](https://github.com/MichelaZ/PyBer_Analysis/blob/main/Resources/analysis/picharts.png)